Clippers beat Mavs 104-97, force Game 7 in another road win

 Leonard tied his playoff career high with 45 points and the Clippers beat the Mavericks 104-97 on Friday night, winning for the third time in front of a raucous Dallas crowd more than three times bigger than any during the regular season.

-This time it was a tense finish keyed by the two-time NBA Finals MVP after double-digit LA victories in the first two games in Dallas.
+This time it was a tense finish keyed by the two-time NBA Finals MVP after double-digit LA victories in the first two games in Dallas, and coming off the Clippers’ third straight loss at home.

 “Great players perform in big moments,” Clippers coach Tyronn Lue said.
 “It just shows you who Kawhi Leonard is.”

-Leonard and Paul George get their first chance to eliminate the team they beat in six games in the first round in the Florida playoff bubble last August.
+Only one other seven-game series had started with five straight victories by the road team.
+Now Leonard and Paul George get their first chance to eliminate the team they beat in six games in the first round in the Florida playoff bubble last August.
 Game 7 is Sunday in Los Angeles.

+“Just another basketball game,” Leonard said.
+“Like we say, if we don’t want to go home, pay attention to details, have faith, shooting the ball with confidence.
+If you do that, you can live with the results.”

 Luka Doncic scored 29 points but was just 2 of 9 from 3-point range as the LA defense turned up the pressure in key moments and held Dallas to 29% shooting in the fourth quarter.

 Tim Hardaway Jr. had 23 points but missed a 3-pointer and a layup in the closing minutes.

 After coming home with a 2-0 series lead and losing twice, the Mavericks lost a close-out game for just the second time in seven games under coach Rick Carlisle.

-Now Dallas has to bounce back from the disappointment of another missed opportunity on the home court.
+Now Dallas has to bounce back from the disappointment of another missed opportunity on the home court, still looking the first playoff series victory since the franchise’s only championship 10 years ago.

 “We’ve done it before already in this series,” said Kristaps Porzingis, the European sidekick to Doncic who was relegated to a secondary role on offense and finished with just seven points on seven shots in 31 minutes.
 “We feel like we can beat them, and we’ll see who’s right and who’s wrong.”